MarauderXtreme/uktools/README.md

 ```
 It will store config, so if you want to update kernel with same settings, just run ./ukupgrade

+The daily update works fine but at 5am ... (on ubuntu 17.10 desktop) so you have to be early =)

 ### In order to call script as bash commannd

 * Run